Skipperro/Gesundheit-Machine/README.md

 Over the course of few weeks I've created and trained over 200 different networks, one after another, to test which changes will give most performance improvement with minimal accuracy reduction.

 The optimal network I found can run smoothly on Raspberry Pi and have still decent 93% accuracy.
+It is optimized for low CPU utilization at the cost of high RAM usage.
+It can check over 10 samples per second while keeping Raspberry under 80°C.

 To avoid false positives from a single check I've added additional threashold - one positive detection still don't trigger the response.
 To trigger "Gesundheit" a few checks in a row (usually over the span of 500 ms) must be classified as positive.